Safe Practice for Critical Care: Implementing Martha's Rule and Empathy Training with AI

 Assessment Criteria

-Student progress is evaluated using detailed clinical rubrics built directly into the AI platform, providing structured feedback on the learner's approach.
+Learners progress is evaluated using detailed clinical rubrics built directly into the AI platform, providing structured feedback on the learner's approach.
 The primary assessment areas across these clinical personas include:

 • Compassion & Empathy: Acknowledging emotional distress and validating the parent’s feelings without minimizing the core health concern.